 Recognized Environmental Condition – When hazardous materials or petroleum products are present or likely present on, or in a property.
 Secondly, these materials or products have already released into the environment or will release into the environment under the certain circumstances.

 Responsible Party – Those entities that are responsible for either all or some of the hazardous materials at a given property or site.
 These parties are then liable.

 Federal funding program created in CERCLA.
 This fund is utilized to provide essential funding for site cleanup when there is no responsible party that can be identified.
 Minnesota operates their own Superfund Program as well, as is listed under MERLA.
 The Minnesota Superfund Program’s funds are mainly used by entities that had been responsible for the disposal of hazardous waste.

 Sustainability is based on a simple principle: Everything that we need for our survival and well-being depends, either directly or indirectly, on our natural environment.
 Sustainability creates and maintains the conditions under which humans and nature can exist in productive harmony, that permit fulfilling the social, economic and other requirements of present and future generations.

 A type of development that makes cities and society more environmentally, socially, and economically sustainable.

-A form of development that uses public transit lines to create corridors of high-density development around stations similar to beads on a necklace
+A form of development that uses public transit lines to create corridors of high-density development around transit stations.

 A relatively unplanned and uncontrolled form of urban development beyond the compact urban core that results from ever-expanding development on greenfield sites.